ArasakaApart/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/items-equipment/adding-new-items/weapons/new-iconic-weapon-tutorial-for-dummies.md

 ---
-description: Tutorial for gonks
-cover: ../../../../../.gitbook/assets/merchants_of_death_ultrawide.png
+description: How to: Creating an iconic weapon
 coverY: 46
 layout:
   cover: